-Create a video promoting the Summer Reading Program at the public library for 2013 and you could win $275!
-Create a short Public Service Announcement (PSA), using the theme “Beneath the Surface.”
-You could be the Louisiana Teen Video Winner in the national Collaborative Summer Library Program (CSLP) “Beneath the Surface” Teen Video Challenge 2013.
+Create a video promoting the Summer Reading Program at the public library for 2014 and you could win $275!
+Create a short Public Service Announcement (PSA), using the theme “Spark a Reaction.”
+You could be the Louisiana Teen Video Winner in the national Collaborative Summer Library Program (CSLP) “Spark a Reaction” Teen Video Challenge 2014.
 Teens all across America will see your video.

 Who can enter?

-• Create the video on your own or work with other teens as a team.
+• Create the video on your own or work with other teenagers as a team.

 How do I enter?